Open Blues

 Can I bring pets or children?

-Yes, as long as they don't bother the farm animals.
-There are geese, chickens, turkeys, dogs and cats.
+Yes, as long as they don’t bother the farm animals.
+There are geese, chickens, turkeys (RIP 🙏), dogs and cats.
+And people.

 I have a pet or dust allergy.
 Can I come?

-The place is a farm, so there are lots of animals.
-However, there are usually no animals in the ballroom or upstairs.
-There sometimes can be.
+The place is a farm, so there are lots of animals and some places are dusty.
+However, there are rarely any animals in the ballroom and in the upstairs rooms — but sometimes there can be.

 We need it as a guarantee to cover our fixed costs.
-It's, in general, non-refundable, but you can find someone to take your spot.
+It’s non-refundable, but you can find someone to take your spot.

 What are the accommodation options like?